kidneyweakx/orbitalmap/apps/web/src/components/treasure/README.md

 />
 ```

-## Integration with MapMenu
+## Integration with Toolbox

-The TreasureBox is integrated with the MapMenu component to provide users with an interface for selecting areas on the map and exploring POIs.
+The TreasureBox is integrated with the Navbar's toolbox menu, allowing users to:

-## Contract Integration

-The components interact with smart contracts deployed on:
-- Sepolia testnet (L1) - POI Marketplace
-- T1 protocol (L2) - POI Auction and verification
+1. Open the TreasureBox from the toolbox
+2. Select the current map area for exploring POIs
+3. Interact with L1/L2 contracts and TEE services

 ## TEE Integration